FravBox/YagCCs/Thread Management/readme.md

 Display database info

 `-tsave`
 Resave db info - this will reset everything.
-Also has a emoji reaction counterpart.
+Also has an emoji reaction counterpart.

 `-tdel`
 Delete the db info (in most cases you'd want to use `-tsave` instead).
-Also has a emoji reaction counterpart.
+Also has an emoji reaction counterpart.

 # HOW TO INSTALL